jerps/Yagols/README.md

 ### Features:

-  * Smooth, intuitive and mode-less user interface with lots of feedback.
+  * Smooth, intuitive real-time user interface.

   * Keeps history of generations; works like a tape recorder (fast-forward, rewind).

-  * Generations can be easiliy updated with other "on"/"off" cells.
-With undo option.
+  * Generations can be easily changed with other "on"/"off" cells.
+With unlimited undo option.

-  * Generations that were updated are marked and can be easiliy found back.
+  * Generations that got a new rule or were cells where changed are marked and can be easiliy found back.

   * "Infinite" universe in theory, in practice it's a toroidal plane 19,999,999 x 19,999,999.

+  * Change GoL rule and change cells on the fly.

+  * Paste RLE formatted text to add patterns.

   * Recognizes when the pattern evolves into an oscillator or spaceship.

+  * Helicopter view of all "on" cells in the universe fitted within the viewing area.

   * Older cells get a darker color.

   * Drag sliders to zoom in/out or to change simulation speed.

   * Drag universe to change viewing area position.

-  * Change GoL rule and add/remove cells on the fly.

-  * Paste RLE formatted text to add patterns.

-  * Helicopter view of all "on" cells in the universe fitted within the viewing area.

-  * Everything happens real-time.

 <br>
 <br>